Liberia, Costa Rica: A Working City With Hidden Gems

 Services and Amenities in Liberia, Costa Rica

 Growth in the last decade has made Liberia a major hub for commerce, that previously was only accomplished in San José.
-Two private hospitals have also opened: CIMA and San Rafael, so many treatments can be taken care of in Liberia rather than taking the long drive to San José.
-Progress also continues with the opening of the migration office, which helps with the residency process, as well as a COSEVI office for driver’s license renewal.
+The city has two major medical centers: The private hospital is Clinical Hospital San Rafaél Arcángel and the public one is Enrique Baltodano Briceño Hospital–both located downtown.
+Therefore, many treatments can be taken care of in Liberia rather than taking the long drive to San José.
+Progress also continues with the opening of the migration office and an official finger printing center, which helps with the residency process, as well as a COSEVI office for driver’s license renewal.

-This is also the region’s main shopping location, since nearby communities have a population of only around 5,000 and lack major stores.
-Everything from home furnishings to a meat market, restaurant supplies to a hardware store can be found in Liberia.
-The first Wal-Mart in the entire province opened in 2017 to great celebration.
+This is also the region’s main shopping location, since nearby beach communities have a small population and lack major stores.
+Everything from home furnishings to a meat market, restaurant supplies to hardware stores, can be found in Liberia.
+The city also boasts a number of big-box stores such as Wal-Mart, Pequeño Mundo, Pricemart, and Universal, as well a number of car dealerships.
 There is even a mall with a multi-screened cinema.
 And, if you are looking for restaurants, you can find everything from your favorite fast-food brands to unique and inexpensive eateries tucked away downtown and on the road to the airport.

-Liberia is a perfect launching point for all the stunning Guanacaste beaches (Coco, Las Catalinas, Flamingo, Conchal, Tamarindo, Nosara, Sámara, to name a few).
+Liberia is a perfect launching point for all the stunning Guanacaste beaches (Playas del Coco, Hermosa, Las Catalinas, Potrero, Flamingo, Conchal, Tamarindo, Nosara, Sámara, to name a few).
 In fact, Playa Hermosa is one of the closest beaches to any international airport in the entire country.
-That means once you have collected your bags, you are just 20 minutes from toes in the sand.
-This part of Guanacaste is commonly called the “Gold Coast” and between the great number of beach towns, you can find one which fits your style, all within two-hour drive or less from the airport.
+That means once you have collected your bags, you are less than 30 minutes from toes in the sand.
+This part of Guanacaste is commonly called the “Gold Coast” and between the great number of beach towns, you can find one which fits your style, all within a two-hour drive or less from the airport.

-The modern Daniel Oduber Quirós International Airport is located eight miles west of the city center.
-This is the second international airport in the country, and daily serves a variety of international gateway cities on major North American airlines including; United, American, Delta, Southwest, JetBlue, Alaska Air, Frontier, Air Canada, WestJet, Areoméxico, and several charters.
-The two national airlines (Sansa and Aerobell) also fly daily to Liberia.
+The modern Daniel Oduber Quirós International Airport (rebranded in 2021 to Guanacaste International to avoid confusion with the African nation of Liberia), is located eight miles west of the city center.
+This is the second international airport in the country, and daily serves a variety of international gateway cities on major North American airlines including; AeroMéxico, Air Canada, Alaska, United, American, Copa, Delta, Frontier, Southwest, JetBlue, WestJet, and several charters—as well as a “triangular” flight on KLM serving Amsterdam via a stop in San José.
+The national airline, Sansa, also flies daily to Liberia from its hub in San José.
 The airport was completely rebuilt (2012) and expanded (2018) to accommodate the demands of regional growth.

 Just because Liberia is more of a “working” city, that doesn’t mean it’s completely lacking in treasures for a traveler to explore.
 In fact, many tourists are surprised about the attractions in and around the city.